ortisan/poc-testing-validation-objectmapper/README.md

-# testing-validation-objectmapper
+# POC Testing Validation and Object Mapper

-Project for testing the crud application with kafka events of crud.
+Spring boot application for testing the crud application with kafka events of crud.

 ### Pre-Reqs: